 Just 30km off the East African coast, an unlikely but imposing erg rises out of the translucent sea.
 Bazaruto it houses landscapes and people who have lived apart for a long time.
 Whoever lands on this lush, sandy island soon finds himself in a storm of awe.

-Few coastlines concentrate, at the same time, so much heat and displays of fame, wealth and glory.
-Located in the far southeast of the USA, Miami Beach is accessed by six bridges that connect it to the rest of Florida.
-It is manifestly meager for the number of souls who desire it.
+Few coasts concentrate, at the same time, so much heat and displays of fame, wealth and glory.
+Located in the extreme southeast of the USA, Miami Beach is accessible via six bridges that connect it to the rest of Florida.
+It is meager for the number of souls who desire it.